 - Citrus juices and fruits such as lemons

-- Dairy foods like milk, cheese, youghurt and ice-cream.
+- Dairy foods like milk, cheese, yoghurt and ice-cream.

 And eat more: